vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/09/071/03_adribhiH_sutaH.md

 The verb nenikté ‘washes’ is of course etym. related to nirṇíj-, the word for garment that figures so heavily in these hymns (incl. in the immed. preceding vs., 2d), but their developed meanings are too divergent to allow the connection to be represented in Engl.

-párīman- is a hapax, but, as is generally agreed (see EWA s.v., Renou’s n.), it most likely belongs to √pṝ̥‘fill’.
+párīman- is a hapax, but, as is generally agreed (see EWA s.v., Renou’s n.), it most likely belongs to √pṝ̥‘fill’.
 It may have been formed on the model of better attested várīman- ‘broadness’, which ends the next vs. and occupies the same metrical slot.
 Both these words function in much the same way as tánā ‘in its full measure/extent’, which ends vs. 2.
 </details>

 <details><summary>Griffith</summary>